-The Company was established with the understanding that it has a finite lifespan, subject to further determinations by the Crown.
-Accordingly, the Company's organisational structure reflects the need for adaptability.
-This means that the Company must, within a planned manner, be able to adapt to the changing requirements of its programme and projects.
+The company was established with the understanding that it has a finite lifespan, subject to further determinations by the Crown; however, it has now been determined by the Crown that the company will continue its operations for the foreseeable future.
+Accordingly, the company's organisational structure reflects the need for adaptability.
+This means that the company must, in a planned manner, be able to adapt to the changing requirements of its programme and projects.

-Disestablishment and Transition to Ongoing Operations
+Transition to Ongoing Operations